+Caption, tell the reader what they are looking at here

 * Upon further analysis of the data it was found that Sania Mirza was an outlier in relation to referencing 'women'.
 She had accounted for 58 of the 109 references to 'women' in her tweets.
 This is probably due to the fact that she is a 'UN Women's Goodwill Ambassador'.
 As she was affecting the word count she was replaced with the next highest female athlete on the list, Hope Solo, an America soccer player.